-1. Application [See Rule]
+1. Application [See Rule] (2025)

 In application to 201.
-1 of the Rules, the followings are to be applied.
+1 of the Rules, the following are to be applied.

-- (1) Posts for derricks and cranes and supports for cargo lifts/ramps fixed directly to the hull structure are to be subjected to the tests and examinations specified in Pt 1 of the Rules for the Survey and Construction of Steel Ships in addition to this chapter. - (2) Where cargo lifts and cargo ramps constitute part of the hull structure, they are to be subjected to the tests and examinations in compliance with the requirements in Pt 1 of the Rules, according to the type and arrangement of hull structure. - (3) In applying the requirement in 201.
-1 (4) of the Rules, the Load Tests specified in 202. of the Rules may be omitted provided that the cargo gear is to comply with the condition in either of the following (A) or (B). - (A) For heavy derrick systems: they are not frequently used and the Load Tests will be carried out before use. - (B) For union-purchase derrick systems: they passed the Load Tests as a swinging derrick system and eye plates of preventer stays are in good order. - (4) In 201.
+- (1) Posts for derricks and cranes, and supports for cargo lifts and cargo ramps fixed directly to the hull structure, are to be subjected to the tests and examinations specified in Pt 1 of the Rules for the Survey and Construction of Steel Ships in addition to this chapter. - (2) Where cargo lifts and cargo ramps constitute part of the hull structure, they are to be subjected to the tests and examinations in compliance with the requirements in Pt 1 of the Rules, according to the type and arrangement of hull structure. - (3) In application to 201.
+1 (4) of the Rules, the Load Tests specified in 202. of the Rules may be omitted, provided that the lifting appliance complies with the condition in either of the following (A) or (B). - (A) For heavy derrick systems: they are not frequently used and the Load Tests will be carried out before use. - (B) For union-purchase derrick systems: they passed the Load Tests as a swinging derrick system and eye plates of preventer stays are in good order. - (4) In application to 201.
 1 (3) of the Rules, the term "where deemed necessary" means the case as specified in Pt 1, Ch 1, 801.
 1 of the Guidance.

-2. Preparation and Attendance for Tests and Surveys [See Rule]
+2. Preparation and Attendance for Tests and Surveys

 In application to 201.
-2 (3) of the Rules, "The Surveyor considers that the safety for execution of the tests and examinations is not ensured" means that the safety measure of prevention for down-fall is not taken at high position survey, etc.
+2 (3) of the Rules, "The Surveyor considers that the safety for execution of the tests and examinations is not ensured" means that the safety measure of prevention for down-fall is not taken during high-position survey, etc. (2025) [See Rule]

-202. Surveys of Cargo Handling Appliances [See Rule]
+202. Surveys of Cargo Handling Appliances

-In 201.
-2 (4) (D) of the Rules, the "other cases when considered necessary by the Society" menas the case where the occasional survey was recommended or carried out occasional survey by owner's request.
+In application to 202.
+2 (4) (D) of the Rules, the term "other cases when considered necessary by the Society" means the case where the occasional survey was recommended or carried out at the owner's request.
+(2025)[See Rule]